 Approval for any leave of absence or change in enrollment status is a requirement for the execution of the request and is facilitated via Student Affairs.
 Any leave or change in status taken while in poor academic standing, academic watch or warning will require review by the Academic Advancement Committee (AAC) prior to return and may require a Fit for Duty exam and clearance.
-Students are also responsible for initiating requests to re-enter the curriculum.
+Students are also responsible for initiating requests to re-enter the curriculum at least 30 days prior to re-entering the curriculum.
 Failure to do so could result in an end to the leave with administrative withdrawal.